Professor; Vice Chair, Cinema and Media Studies

-Mamber’s Who Shot Liberty Valance? is now available as a free iPad app in the iTunes App Store.
+Mamber’s Who Shot Liberty Valance? is available as a free iPad app in the iTunes App Store.
 The app is an experimental study of the classic 1962 John Ford film The Man Who Shot Liberty Valance and advances an argument about new ways to consider it.
 The app includes opportunities to simultaneously explore selected key segments, as well as some magnified views, 3D models and diagrams.
 Annotated selections from 50 years of scholarly writing about the film are also included.
 Based on the web site of the same name, this new version is redesigned and programmed as a completely standalone app.
-It works on any iPad with a retina display (iPad 3 or newer and current iPad mini).
+It works on any retina display iPad (iPad 3 or newer and current iPad mini).
 Links to the apps are available below.

 Mamber has been active in the digital media arena for several decades.
 He started out writing a variety of tools and applications, principally exploring the possibilities of using digital media for film analysis, and has gone on to design multimedia applications and web sites.
 He has been a visiting research scientist at the IBM T.J.
 Watson Center in New York and has served as a National IBM Consulting Scholar.
 His work has been supported by a MacArthur Foundation grant and by the Intel Research Council.